AnOrmaluser12/DroidCmdX/README.md

 >
 >
 -----
->❓ If Only I Want To Daily Drive Without Messing Around With Settings In This Scripts ❓
+>❓ I Want To Daily Drive Without Messing Around With Settings In This Scripts ❓
 >
 >* Use Auto Settings In Main Menu
 >
 >
 -----
->❓ Something Is Wrong When You Using Wrong Settings And Want To Remove It, What Should You Do ❓
+>❓ Something Is Wrong When I Using Wrong Settings And Want To Remove All Settings I Applied, What Should I Do ❓
 >
 >✳ A Restart Is All You Need